SoundScapeRenderer/ssr/doc/manual/operation.rst

 Head Tracking
 -------------

-We provide integration of the *InterSense InertiaCube3* tracking sensor and the *Polhemus Fastrak*.
+We provide integration of the *InterSense InertiaCube3* tracking sensor, the *Polhemus Fastrak* and the *Polhemus Patriot*.
 They are used to update the orientation of the reference (in binaural reproduction this is the listener) in real-time.
 Please read Sections :ref:`Preparing Intersense <prep_isense>` and :ref:`Preparing Polhemus <prp_pol>` if you want to compile the SSR with the